chicio/chicio.github.io/_posts/2017-08-25-how-to-calculate-reflection-vector.md

 $$R = 2({\hat{N}}\cdot{\hat{L}}){\hat{N}} - {\hat{L}}$$

 That's it!!
 We get our formula.
-Now you're ready to explain in detail the entire "magic" of the Phong model :relaxed:.
+Now you're ready to understand in detail [the "magic" of the Phong lighting model](/2017/07/26/phong-lighting-model.html) :relaxed:.